 It worked, here is the answer from information supplied by Marthinus du Toit.
 Weltevrede is a dogterkerk (daughter church) of the Koppies church, the moederkerk.
 They built a new church in 1963.
 It was rev.JJ Du Preez of the moeder gemeente (mother congregation) who insisted that they should also get a new church.
-Their church building, as described above, was actually not a church but was rather classified as a church hall (kerk saal), which had served them since the early days of the century.
+Their church building, as described above, was actually not a church but was rather classified as a church hall (kerk saal), which had served them since 1911.
+A personal note: looking at the picture I would say that was a church.
 The proposal caused a heated debate, but eventually the dominee succeeded and the old kerk saal was demolished to make room for a new church.

 I am having a bit of a problem with translation, the terms dogterkerk, moederkerk, moeder gemeente are not found in my dictionaries, translating this to daughter church, mother church and mother congregation just doesn't sound right, but there you are, that is how I translated it.